 Outpatient and inpatient settings were determined by the place of service field on the claim.
 Providers may get paid differently based on the setting where they see a patient, therefore the tool enables users to select either setting type.
-Pharmacies, emergency departments and stand-alone clinics are considered outpatient settings whereas an inpatient setting indicates the service was provided in a hospital during a hospital admission.
+Pharmacies, emergency departments and stand-alone clinics are considered outpatient settings whereas an inpatient setting indicates the service was provided in a hospital during a hospital admission or in a residential care setting.